-BALTHASAR, LENA, LILLI MARLEN and BUSCH are all cases run on Soviet initiative for the purpose of improving communications, increasing the access of Felfe, or otherwise deceiving the BND.
+BALTHASAR, LENA, LILLI MARLEN and BUSCH are all cases run on Soviet initiative for the purpose of improving communications, increasing the access of Felfe and/or other penetration, or otherwise deceiving the BND.
 There is also an entirely different category of cases which merits study.
-These are apparently clean operations, primarily double agent operations, initiated by some West German service, but which took curious turns after their compromise by Felfe.
+These are apparently clean operations, primarily double agent operations, initiated by some West German service, which took curious turns after their compromise by Felfe.
 Two of these, ZUVERSICHT and MERKATOR, are described in annexes to this paper.
-ZUVERSICHT was an RU GSFG operation and MERKATOR an East German foreign intelligence (MfS/HVA) operation, both initially doubled by the BfV.
+ZUVERSICHT was an RU GSFG operation and MERKATOR an East German foreign intelligence (MfS/HVA) operation. both initially doubled by the BfV.
 They are selected from among many such cases because in these two instances we have confirmation from Lt.
-Col. Popov and an East German MfS/HVA defector (Max Heim) that their agents had been doubled by the West Germans.
-The KGB asked the RU and HVA to neither drop nor re-double these agents, but to continue running them for source protection or deception purposes.
+Col. Popov and an East German MfV/HVA defector (Max Heim) that the KGB informed the handling services that their agents had been doubled by the West Germans.
+The KGB specifically asked the RU and HVA to neither drop nor re-double these agents, but to continue running them for souce protection or deception purposes.
 We know the date this happened and can trace the change in handling which occurred after this date.
 In the case of ZUVERSICHT, the RU continued running the case for four more years, but devoted minimum effort to carrying out the KGB instruction to keep the case alive.
-Because of this minimum effort, RU communications with ZUVERSICHT became more and more "insecure," from the agent's point of view.
-Felfe used this case to help create the impression within the BND that the RU is generally an incompetent organization.
+Because of this minimum effort, RU communications with ZUVERSICHT became more and more "insecure", from the agent's point of view.
+Felfe this case to help create the impression within the $\mathbb{I}{\mathcal{A}\mathcal{D}}$ that the RU GSFG is generally an incompetent organization.
+The MERKATOR case, however, illustrates more imaginative use of an agent known to be controlled by the opposition.
+When the KGB advised the HVA that MERKATOR was a double agent, responsibility for the case within MfS/HVA Headquarters was transferred to a CI component which apparently also handled other cases known to be controlled by Western services.
+Thenceforth, the objective of East German handling became to disseminate political disinformation, to observe West German CE handling of a double agent, and to divert West German counterintelligence by creating suspicion of an official in a West German political party who had heretofore been politically irreproachable.

-BfV is the German abbreviation for the Office for the Protection of the Constitution, the principal West German internal security service.
+BfV is the German abbreviation for the Office for the Protection of the Constitution, the principal West German Internal security service.